“Executive board” refers to the President, Vice President, and all Leadership Chairs unless explicitly stated.

 Section 1: Committee Creation

 The Executive board has the right to create a committee by a simple majority vote conducted either at a GENERAL meeting or an EXECUTIVE meeting.
-The purpose of the Committee must be explicitly defined in writing as an addition to Article V, Section 3.
-Each committee must have an explicitly designated leader (champion) from the REGULAR members at the time of creation.
+The purpose of the Committee must be explicitly defined in writing and added to the master list on the website.
+Each committee must have an explicitly designated leader (Champion) from the REGULAR members at the time of creation.

 Section 2: Committee Disbandment

 The Executive board has the right to disband a committee by a simple majority vote conducted either at a GENERAL meeting or an EXECUTIVE meeting.
-The Committee’s addition to Article V, Section 3 must be removed on the date of disbandment.
+The Committee’s information must be removed from the master list and all of its associated notes/files must be archived for historical reference.

 ARTICLE VI: Amendments